Skip to Main Content

 Why is My Dog Constipated & What to Do

 Constipation is the most common digestive issue veterinarians see in their canine patients.
 However, it can sometimes be a telltale sign of something more serious.
-Here, our Southern Wisconsin vets share some possible reasons your dog is constipated, how you can help treat it, and when you should take your pup to the vet.
+Here, our Janesville vets share some possible reasons your dog is constipated, how you can help treat it, and when you should take your pup to the vet.

 Is my dog constipated?